 Generally, if you’re a U.S. citizen living outside the country or serving in the U.S. armed forces outside the U.S., you automatically get two extra months to file and pay your taxes.
 Not sure if the IRS would consider you to be living outside the country?
 If your main place of work is outside the U.S. and Puerto Rico, or if you’re in the armed forces serving outside the country and Puerto Rico, you’re considered to be living outside the country.

-However, you will have to pay interest on the unpaid taxes, and you’ll need to explain how you meet the criteria for this extension.
+But you’ll have to pay interest on the unpaid taxes, and you’ll need to explain how you meet the criteria for this extension.
 Alternatively, if you pay your estimated taxes on time, you can get the same six-month automatic filing extension as if you were living in the U.S.

 What if you need an extension for your state return?